stevemarcel/stevemarcel/README.md

 (3) [materializecss](http://materializecss.com) branch.

 The name of each branch specifies the method used in creating them.
 This website is fully responsive on all screens.

+The current master branch is merged with the [materializecss](http://materializecss.com) branch.
+This branch was built with [sass](http://sass-lang.com) and for the icons [font awesome](http://fontawesome.com) was used.

 ## Page layout design